imotions/iMotions-UnityPlugin/Third Party Notices.md

 ## Disclaimer

-The authors of this package are not affiliated with HTC or RenderHeads Ltd.
+The authors of this package are not affiliated with Meta or RenderHeads Ltd.
 All third-party software remains the property of their respective owners and is subject to their own license terms.